xhalleyy/pokemonApi/READMe.md

 Pokemon API Challenge

 Descriptions:
 - 1/30: Installed tailwind.
-Designed the layout/front end.
+Designed the layout.
 Fetched the API and got it to show up on the console.